readium/swift-toolkit/docs/Guides/TTS.md

 ## Configuring the TTS

+> [!WARNING]
-:warning: The way the synthesizer is configured is expected to change with the introduction of the new Settings API.
+> The way the synthesizer is configured is expected to change with the introduction of the new Settings API.
 Expect some breaking changes when updating.

 The `PublicationSpeechSynthesizer` offers some options to configure the TTS engine.
 Note that the support of each configuration option depends on the TTS engine used.